 Because the skin on your back is more resilient and has a slower cell turnover than the skin on your face, it can take longer to heal.
 This increases the chance that your body acne will leave scars and lengthens the amount of time it will take for post-inflammatory hyperpigmentation to fade.
 Whatever you do, don’t pick, squeeze or scratch your spots – and if you do (sometimes the urge is impossible to resist), apply a brightening serum like the Bright Skin Licorice Root Serum immediately.

 5. Schedule A Back Facial

-Acne facials aren’t just for your face.
+Acne facials aren’t just for the face.
 In fact, many spas and salons now offer back facials to specifically target the hard-to-reach spots you can’t tackle at home.
 Not only do these professional treatments clean your skin at a deeper level, they also include professional-strength exfoliation and extractions to encourage skin cell turnover and clear clogged pores.
 Visit our Spa Locator to book a back facial at an Eminence Organics Spa Partner near you.

 Watch this video to find out more from Lead Skin Care Trainer Natalie Pergar about how to reduce the look of body acne: